apinprastya/goxy/README.md

   ]
 }
 ```
+- cache: is used to store the certificate from Let's Encrypt
+- domain: the list of domain you want server for the target
+- target: where is the connection will be reverse proxied

 ### Running
-As the application is running on port 80 and 443, so you will need root to run the app.
+As the application is running on port 80 and 443, so you will need **ROOT** to run the app.
 ```bash
 # ./goxy
 ```